Our Work – Examples

 and Dita Votavová

-When (pilotly): jaro 2025
+When (pilotly): Spring 2025

 This integrated arts education project for grades 1–5 connects school subjects with living culture and creative experience.
 Pupils explore different meanings of home—as a place of safety, memories, and change—and learn to perceive it not only as a space but also as a relationship and a feeling.
 Through literary, visual, musical, movement, and drama activities inspired by the principles of Orff Schulwerk, they develop creativity, cooperation, and empathy.
 The project emphasizes experiential learning and interdisciplinary links and culminates in a shared presentation—a celebration, exhibition, or performance—where children share their experiences of home.

-Guests: Markéta Zabelova a Iva Ščerbáková
+Guest lectors: Markéta Zabelová, Iva Ščerbáková